forcedotcom/salesforcedx-vscode/docs/_articles/en/lwc/linting.md

     }
     ```

-2. Add the Salesforce ESLint configuration and ESLint to `devDependencies`.
+2. In `package.json`, check whether `devDependencies` includes the Salesforce ESLint configuration and ESLint.
+If not, add these lines.

     ```json
     "devDependencies" {